databrary/guide/README.md

 - Sharing data

-  - permission to share/upload to Databrary
+  - Permission to share/upload to Databrary
-    - participant
+    - How do I request permission to share participant video?
-    - researcher if they are in a video
+    - How do I request permission to share if a research team member is in a video?
+    - How do I share older video research data if I didn't specifically ask to share with Databrary?
   - with my collaborators/lab members that work on the data set
+    - Grant Affiliate Access to indiviuals are under my supervision
+    - Grant Collaborator Access - ONLY to an investigator already sponsored by an institution or another authorized investigator
   - with other Databrary Authorized Investigators
   - manage my affiliates